guycole/snmp4sbc/README.md

                      └─1232 /usr/sbin/snmpd -LOw -u Debian-snmp -g Debian-snmp -I -smux mteTrigger mteTrigger>
         ```
     1. Surprisingly (for a systemd service) journalctl does not contain the agent logs.  snmpd(8) logs to /var/log/snmpd.log
-    1. Now update the agent configuration, use [simple.conf](https://github.com/guycole/snmp4sbc/blob/main/config/simple.conf) by copying it to overwrite /etc/snmp/snmpd.conf
+    1. Now update the agent (rPi) configuration, use [simple.conf](https://github.com/guycole/snmp4sbc/blob/main/config/simple.conf) by copying it to overwrite /etc/snmp/snmpd.conf
-    1. Restart the agent by invoking ***systemctl restart snmpd***
+    1. Restart the agent (rPi) by invoking ***systemctl restart snmpd***
     1. Request the system MIB contents by invoking ***snmpwalk -v 2c -c public 192.168.1.113 1.3.6.1.2.1.1*** (replace the address 192.168.1.113 with the IP address of your rPi).
 The result should look like:
         ```
         SNMPv2-MIB::sysDescr.0 = STRING: Linux rpi4e 6.6.31+rpt-rpi-v8 #1 SMP PREEMPT Debian 1:6.6.31-1+rpt1 (2024-05-29) aarch64